-Tender pears, crunchy walnuts, and gluten free oats are seasoned and baked up into a crumble that’s crispy on the outside and sweet and juicy on the inside.
-In addition to making a great Fall dessert (hello, Thanksgiving!), it’s a perfect brunch treat, or bake some up for Mother’s Day!
+Tender pears, crunchy walnuts, and oats are seasoned and baked so they’re crispy on the outside and sweet inside.
+It’s the perfect Fall dessert, a brunch treat, or even for Mother’s Day!

-I’ve admitted on more than one occasion that I’m a bit of a lazy chef.
-It’s a character defect that I’m willing to live with because it means that many of my recipes have shortcuts, 5 ingredients or less, and most of themtake less than 30 minutes to make.
+I’ve admitted more than once that I’m a bit of a lazy chef.
+It’s a character defect I embrace because it means I enjoy recipes that are 5 ingredients or less, and most of them take less than 30 minutes to make.
 I love recipe shortcuts, too!

 Today’s pear-walnut crumble fits in the less than 30 minutes category, thanks in part to one of this week’s sponsors, Woot Froot, who sent me pears that had already been cored and sliced.
 As a result, I spent very little time wielding a knife to dice up the fruit.
 Those single serving sized pouches of pears were just what this lazy chef needed, and they made great stuffers for Brian’s lunch box, too!

-Do you like dessert crumble recipes like this one?
-What are favorite fruits to use?
+Do you like sweet treats like this pear-walnut dessert crumble?
+What are your favorite fruits to use when you make them?

-If you want another option, you could always bake up a batch of adorable mini-sized Creamsicle Bundt cakes, too 🙂
+For another dessert option, you should bake up a batch of adorable, mini-sized Creamsicle Bundt cakes, too.

-I hope you enjoy this dessert crumble recipe.
+I hope you enjoy this pear-walnut dessert crumble recipe.

 Look what today’s #BrunchWeek bloggers have created!